fsmiu/Two-way-Deconfounder/README.md

 ##Contact

-I will continue to update the code over the next few hours. please contract 24121534R@connect.polyu.hk if you have any questions
+I will continue to update the code over the next few days. please contract 24121534R@connect.polyu.hk if you have any questions